Chauchat

 The muddy trenches of northern France exposed a number of weaknesses in the Chauchat's design.
 Construction had been simplified to facilitate mass production, resulting in low quality of many metal parts.
-The magazines in particular were the cause of about 75% of the stoppages or cessations of fire; they were made of thin metal and open on one side, allowing for the entry of mud and dust.
+The magazines in particular were the cause of about 75% of the stoppages or cessations of fire; they were made of thin metal which was prone to deforming if gripped too tightly and they were open on one side, allowing for the entry of mud and dust.
 The weapon also ceased to function when overheated, the barrel sleeve remaining in the retracted position until the gun had cooled off.
 Consequently, in September 1918, barely two months before the Armistice of November 11, the A.E.F. in France had already initiated the process of replacing the Chauchat with the M1918 Browning Automatic Rifle.
 Shortly after World War I, the French army replaced the Chauchat with the new gas-operated Mle 1924 light machine gun.

 It was mass manufactured during World War I by two reconverted civilian plants: "Gladiator" and "Sidarme".
 Besides the 8mm Lebel version, the Chauchat machine rifle was also manufactured in U.S. .30-06 Springfield and in 7.65×53mm Argentine Mauser caliber to arm the American Expeditionary Forces (A.E.F.) and the Belgian Army, respectively.
 The Belgian military did not experience difficulties with their Chauchats in 7.65mm Mauser and kept them in service into the early 1930s, as did the Polish Army.
 Conversely, the Chauchat version in U.S. .30-06 made by "Gladiator" for the A.E.F., the Model 1918, proved to be fundamentally defective and had to be withdrawn from service.
 The Chauchat has a poor reputation in some quarters; the .30-06 version in particular is by some experts considered the worst machine gun ever fielded.